-- 35. Over the last four years, the Group of Eminent Experts has also investigated attacks by the parties on or affecting hospitals and medical facilities, in violation of the special protection afforded to these facilities under international humanitarian law.
+- Over the last four years, the Group of Eminent Experts has also investigated attacks by the parties on, or attacks affecting, hospitals and medical facilities, in violation of the special protection afforded to these facilities under international humanitarian law.
 In a country in which the provision of adequate health care is already scarce, civilians continue to pay a high price every time a hospital is destroyed, closed or used for military purposes.
-A joint NGO report identified 81 incidents in 2020 alone in which health facilities were destroyed or damaged in Yemen, and indicated that in all the years of war, only half of Yemen's health facilities remained functional.22 The Group previously documented that, in November 2018, the Houthis set fire to three operating theatres in the 22 May hospital in Hudaydah and destroyed all laboratory machines with gunfire.
-23 In June 2018 a coalition airstrike destroyed a newly constructed MSF cholera treatment centre in Abs,24 and in March 2019, an airstrike caused severe damage to the Kitaf rural hospital, Sa'dah Governorate.
-25 In February 2020, a Katyusha rocket exploded in the yard of the Jafrah hospital in Majzar District, Ma'rib Governorate, resulting in extensive damage to the building, interrupting medical services and necessitating the transfer of hundreds of patients to the Ma'rib hospital.26 - 36.
+A joint non-governmental organization report identified 81 incidents in 2020 alone in which health facilities had been destroyed or damaged in Yemen, and indicated that in all the years of war, only half of the country's health facilities remained functional.
+18 The Group previously documented that, in November 2018, the Houthis had set fire to three operating theatres in the 22 May hospital in Hudaydah and had destroyed all laboratory machines with gunfire.
+19 In June 2018 a coalition airstrike destroyed a newly constructed Médecins sans frontières cholera treatment centre in Abs, 20 and in March 2019, an airstrike caused severe damage to the Kitaf rural hospital, Sa'dah Governorate.21 In February 2020, a Katyusha rocket exploded in the yard of the Jafrah hospital in Majzar District, Ma'rib Governorate, resulting in extensive damage to the building, interrupting medical services and necessitating the transfer of hundreds of patients to the Ma'rib hospital.22 - 36.
 Based on its findings during the last four years, the Group of Eminent Experts restates its condemnation of acts by parties to the conflict that impede humanitarian operations and the population's access to food, necessary supplies and health care.
 The Group reiterates that the dire humanitarian situation in Yemen could be substantially mitigated if parties to the conflict began to respect and comply with their obligations under international law.